-Diageo North American's three main operating units include US Spirits and Wines (which made up nearly 80% of its sales in fiscal 2015, ended June), Diageo-Guinness USA, and Diageo Canada.
+Diageo North American's three main operating units are US Spirits and Wines, Diageo Beer Company USA, and Canada.
 By product, about 80% of its total sales came from spirits, with the remainder was split between beer, wine, and ready to drink beverages.

 Sales and Marketing